745764716/hellowworld/ICLR Rebuttbal.md

 #### Reviewer EBSh
 We appreciate the constructive suggestions provided by Reviewer EBSh.
+As to the weaknesses you pointed out, we took them very seriously.
 Our response is as follows.

 Q1: I think this is an explicit assumption on the prior distribution, which contradicts $\spadesuit$ ( how can we obtain a tractable estimate for $\Phi (k)$ without presuming any particular prior distribution of $\hat{p}_{\boldsymbol{\theta}}\left(\mathbf{z}|k \right)$ )